mozilla/smart_search/evaluation_pipeline_v2/README.md

 - The old version used a custom ONNX feature extractor, which is much slower.
 - Direct model loading gives slightly lower scores but is significantly faster.
 - Since this serves as a baseline for static embeddings, the trade-off is acceptable.
+- The retrieval process ignores any results containing `google.com/search?` to exclude irrelevant web links.
 ---

 ## Output Structure